You’re a health-conscious person, but have you noticed any new cravings lately? Brownies, perhaps? Maybe macaroni and cheese?

 If you have, don’t blame yourself.
 Most likely, you’re responding to the season and the colder temperatures.

-There’s no doubt that we’re vulnerable to experiencing cravings for high-calorie and high-sugar foods during the winter months.
-Researchers have also found that the risk for winter weight gain is real.
+There’s no doubt that we’re vulnerable to experiencing holiday weight gain during the winter months.
+Researchers have also found that the risk for holiday weight gain is real.

 How can you get through this time of year without giving in?
 We’ve got some tips for you.